-Cutting of colored gemstone is one of the oldest art forms with records dating back to before the birth of Christ.
-It has essentially remained unchanged for centuries.
+Cutting of color gemstone is one of the oldest art forms with records dating back to before the birth of Christ.
+It has essentially remain unchanged for centuries.

-Originally, gemstones used to be decorated by scratching figures, symbols or letters onto them.
+Originally, gemstones used to be decorate by scratching figures, symbols or letters onto them.
 This, in turn, leads to the art of “Engraving”.

-The origins of gemstone cutting can be found in India.
-Up until 1400 AD, there was very limited polishing done.
+The origins of gemstone cutting can find in India.
+Up until 1400 AD, there was very limit polishing done.
 This was mainly to improve the luster and remove unsightly blemishes.

 Idar-Oberstein became the center of Agate and Colored Stone cutting in the 16th Century.
 Nowadays, in order to promote and encourage local cutting center, many governments have started to restrict the export of rough materials.
 The major cutting centers today are Sri Lanka, Thailand, India, Brazil, and Idar-Oberstein.

-The manufacture of gemstones can be divided into 4 distinct areas:
+The manufacture of gemstones can be divide into 4 distinct areas:

 - Engraved Gemstones (i.e Cameos)